usert5432/calo-ddpm/README.md

 straightforward to navigate.

-Next, you would need to prepare your dataset to match the format that `calo-ddpm` expects, or write an alternative pytorch dataset implementation.
+Next, you would need to prepare your dataset to match the format that `calo-ddpm` expects or write an alternative pytorch dataset implementation.
 By default, `calo-ddpm` expects the dataset to be packed into `hdf5` files and arranged in the following directory structure: